 In second match against Hong Kong, Nepal won the toss and then decided to bowl first.
 Set in to bat first, Hong Kong made 154 runs in 20 overs.
 Chasing a total of 155 runs, Nepal were bowled out for 111 runs in 18.1 overs.
 Nepal lost the match by 43 runs.

 In third match against Thailand, Thailand won the toss and elected to bat first.
 Thailand were bowled for 66 runs in 20 overs.
 Chasing 67 for victory, Nepal achieved the target in 5.3 overs losing just 1 wicket thereby wining the match by 9 wickets.
 Kushal Malla top scored with 36 runs from 18 balls..

 The last match against Singapore was abandoned without a ball bowled where both the team shared points.

-Here we analyze the various reasons why Nepal failed to qualify for this tournament.
+Here we analyze the various reasons Why Nepal Failed To Qualify For ACC.

 Failure of Paras Khadka:

 Paras Khadka has always been the backbone of Nepali batting over the years.
 He has mostly battled at number 3 and number 4, providing solid resistance and support to the middle order.
 However, in this series Paras Khadka seems to have lacked his golden touch.
 He failed on three of the three instances where he battled.
 In first match against Malaysia, Khadka scored 9 runs from 10 balls.
 Against Hong Kong, he scored 4 runs from 7 balls.
 And against Thailand, the former captain scored 9 runs from 5 balls.
 Therefore, the total runs scored by Paras Khadka in 3 matches is 22 runs at an average of 7.33 runs.

 Although, every player goes through the rough patches, Nepali Cricket, especially in batting is very much dependent on Paras Khadka which was clearly visible in this series.
 Nepal failed to make big runs with Khadka on being on highest of forms.